 How to describe the horror of what followed?
 Think the Lady in the Radiator from Eraserhead, the dog-man scene in The Shining, the visions of Jacob Singer, liberate tuteme ex inferis, the Conet Project on a candlelit night, the Babadook's voice, or a fully interactive House of Leaves, and you're in the right neck of the woods.
 Besides one PewDiePie-baiting jump scare, Kojima and del Toro have created a sense of deranged, circling, disorientating hell that lasts for the entire duration.

 At times, the game doesn't even feel like it was created by human beings, instead coming off like some demonic transmission from another plane of existence, goading you into taking one more trip through that horrible fucking door.

-And you'll keep trying to find them, while a synthetic spirit voice sobs horribly and hopelessly into your headphones, a traumatized baby screams from the confines of a blood-soaked refrigerator, the deeply ominous silence of the balcony leers at you from above, and the constant threat of her appearing keeps your heart palpitating.
+And you'll keep trying to find them, while a synthetic spirit voice sobs horribly and hopelessly into your headphones, a traumatised baby screams from the confines of a blood-soaked refrigerator, the deeply ominous silence of the balcony leers at you from above and the constant threat of her appearing keeps your heart palpitating.

 Now, P.T. is a remarkable achievement for three main reasons.

 Firstly, it's totally bare-bones gameplay-wise.
 You just move around, occasionally clicking in the right thumbstick to zoom in on parts of the corridor.